Delivery Hero: History

 Delivery Hero Holding was founded in Berlin by Niklas Östberg, Kolja Hebenstreit, Markus Fuhrmann and Lukasz Gadowski in May 2011, with the goal of turning Delivery Hero into a global online food ordering platform.
 Under the leadership of Niklas Östberg and Fabian Siegel, Delivery Hero first expanded to Australia and the United Kingdom in 2011.
 In early 2012 the enterprise acquired Lieferheld in Germany and acquired a stake in Foodarena, Switzerland.

 Delivery Hero then raised €25 million in new funding to finance acquisitions in four European countries: Sweden, Finland, Austria and Poland.
 In August 2012 Delivery Hero started expanding in both South Korea and China through YoGiYo and Aimifan and the Asian expansion continued in 2013 when Delivery Hero increased investment in TastyKhana following a successful cooperation period.

 In 2012 and 2013, the harsh competition between the various delivery service online portals led the German press to dub the events as cyberwar between the big web-portals.
-There were reports of frequent Denial-of-service attack against each portal, accusations of data stealing as well as numerous lawsuits of the portals against each other.
+There were reports of frequent Denial-of-service attacks against each portal, accusations of data stealing as well as numerous lawsuits of the portals against each other.
 Delivery Hero was one of the more aggressive actors, and in 2012, the Delivery Hero office in Berlin was raided by police and the prosecution pressed charges against the Delivery Hero management.
 Delivery Hero was prosecuted for perpetrating DoS attacks against its competitors and stealing data from the other web services.

 In 2014, Delivery Hero acquired a controlling stake in Latin American market leader PedidosYa and in August 2014 the group acquired German market leader and rival, pizza.de.

-According to TNW Tech5 2014, Delivery Hero was one of Germany's top 3 fastest growing start ups at that time.
+According to TNW Tech5 2014, Delivery Hero was one of Germany's top three fastest growing startups at that time.

 In April 2015, Delivery Hero acquired South Korean delivery service Baedaltong, one of the chief competitors of its own YoGiYo service.
 One month later Delivery Hero bought the Turkish competitor Yemeksepeti for 530 million Euro, which was the largest acquisition in this business sector to date.
 In October 2015 Delivery Hero also acquired Munich-based food delivery service Foodora from Rocket Internet.

-Im May 2015, the company acquired e-food.gr, one of the largest food delivery players in Greece.
+In May 2015, the company acquired e-food.gr, one of the largest food delivery players in Greece.